Top 17 Software Developers in Turkey

 Azer Koculu

-Azer is a prolific open-source developer best known for the 2016 “left-pad” incident that temporarily “broke the internet”.
+Azer is an open-source developer best known for the 2016 “left-pad” incident that temporarily “broke the internet”.

 - X (Twitter): @azerkoculu